Hand hygiene adherence research

 Throughout human history, innovation has been helping propel mankind forward.
 From the invention of the wheel to trains and cars, and even cellphones – the few individuals who had bright new ideas were the ones who aided in advancing and bettering human lives everywhere.
+And do Hand hygiene adherence research.

 Innovation comes from the Latin word “Novus”, meaning “new”.
 Indeed, innovation is original, new, a unique solution to an existing problem.
 Global innovation day has been created to celebrate this exact notion.